MOBI BOOT CAMP CORP. logoLearning Buddy

 ggplot(mpg, aes(x = class, y = hwy)) +

-Bar Charts (geom_bar)
+Bar Charts (geom_bar vs. geom_col)

 ggplot(mpg, aes(x = class)) +